Updated on September 12, 2023

 When you pursue a collaborative divorce, you set the stage for working together—even if this means communicating through your divorce attorneys—and your efforts can ultimately prove beneficial to everyone involved, including your children.

+In other words, it’s important to have a clear understanding of what collaborative divorce entails before committing to the process.
 For more information about collaborative divorce and to learn if it will be a good fit for your situation, consult with a Killeen divorce attorney.

 The most important point to keep in mind about collaborative divorce is that the work that needs to be done is no different than in any other divorce.
 You and your divorcing spouse must resolve the following divorce terms (as applicable):